 Looking for the best eCommerce platform is kind of like looking for the best car.

 There really isn’t one.

-And it’s the exact same story with the best eCommerce platform.
+And it’s the exact same story with the best eCommerce platforms.

 Saying that either one of them is the ultimate all-around eCommerce solution for everyone, regardless of the business they run, would just be mad.
 There are always differences, trade-offs, features that are crucial for some businesses and completely unimportant for others, etc.